PranavPaliwal/Weather_app/README.md

 ## 📝 About This Project

 Welcome to my delightful Weather Application, meticulously crafted with HTML, CSS, and JavaScript.
-This application integrates with the OpenWeatherMap API to provide real-time weather data and features dynamic backgrounds from Unsplash with every search.
+This Web application integrates with the OpenWeatherMap API to provide real-time weather data and features dynamic backgrounds from Unsplash with every search.
 Dive into the beauty of weather and the world through this innovative tool.

 ## 🎯 Key Features